How Does Whole Life Insurance Work?

 How Does the Cash Value Benefit Work?

 Whole life policies are one of the few life insurance plans that build cash value.
-Cash value is generated when premiums are paid – the more premiums that have been paid, the more cash value there is.
+What is whole life insurance cash value?
+It is generated when premiums are paid – the more premiums that have been paid, the more cash value there is.
 The main benefit of cash value is that it can be withdrawn in the form of a policy loan.

 For example, if you have been paying premiums for many years and have an unexpected medical bill or financial obligation, you can call your insurance company and see how much you can withdraw from your policy.
 As long as the loan and any interest is repaid, your policy’s full coverage amount will be paid out to your beneficiary.
 If the loan isn’t repaid, the death benefit will be reduced by the outstanding balance of the loan.